 4. Scoring –

-Following all of the evidence gathering, the information is reviewed and marked according to a scoring matrix which identifies whether the criteria for each standard have been met, and whether they have been met at a gold or platinum level.
+Following all of the evidence gathering, the information is reviewed and marked according to a scoring matrix which identifies whether the criteria for each standard have been met.
 This matrix will act as a development action plan for service improvement.

 5. Report –